Modern Slavery statement for the financial year 1 January to 31 December 2020

 BHSF currently operates in the UK and the Republic of Ireland and all products and services are sourced within these geographical areas from UK suppliers.
 Certain products may however be manufactured outside of the UK.
 The majority of the Group’s supply chain is regulated/governed by professional bodies and is part of a sector and geographical location where slavery and human trafficking is considered low risk.

 There are no activities within the business operations taking place that are considered to be at high risk of slavery or human trafficking.

 Responsibility for the Group’s anti-slavery initiatives is as follows:

 - Policies: Those policies listed in Policies and controls below have been approved and adopted by the Group and are reviewed on an annual basis.

-- Training: The Chief People Officer reviews external briefings on the impact and requirements of the Modern Slavery Act, with relevant information cascaded down to the HR team and Learning & Development teams.
+- Training: The Chief Transformation Officer reviews external briefings on the impact and requirements of the Modern Slavery Act, with relevant information cascaded down to the HR and Learning & Development teams.
 Enhancements to the recruitment policy and recruitment processes throughout the Group are made on a continuous improvement basis as a result.

 In-house training for all colleagues with responsibility for recruitment interviewing continues to be undertaken via an e-learning course incorporating the principles and requirements of the Modern Slavery Act.

 Policies and controls

 BHSF operates the following internal policies that ensures it conducts business in an ethical and transparent manner.